 As a society with information at our fingertips at any given point in the day, you can follow just about any of your favorite strength coaches and trainers on social media and get bombarded by knowledge bombs every minute, on the minute, if you please.

-Here’s my list in no particular order
+Here’s my list of favorites in no particular order

 - Anderson Zercher Squat: The Zercher Squat and its variations are some of my favorite squats.
 Of course, the demand on the anterior chain and upper back are great, but I’m particularly good at these which is probably more of the reason I like them so much.
 But in all seriousness, this favorite of Christian Thibadeau is beneficial because the stimulus is quite different from a Front Squat.
 In fact, your Front Squat numbers may not correlate with your Zercher Squat (I can actually Zercher Squat 50lbs more than I can Front Squat) and, in particular, from Deadstop off pins forces you to engage the anterior core and upper back because you’re starting at a disadvantageous joint angle.
 And, frankly, regardless of what the keyboard warriors say about Zercher Squats being “dangerous,” I’ve only seen positive results from including them in my (and my clients’) programming.